Tips for travelling solo in Russia – from Pip and The City!

 It is unbelievably helpful to have knowledgeable agency staff review your online form before it is submitted to the Visa Centre.
 The lovely lady who reviewed mine spotted around 14 mistakes I had made on the form, then triple checked to make sure everything was all in order before I set off to the Visa Centre.
 If, like me, you are not a ‘details person’, I strongly advise letting the professionals help you with your visa application.
 You will actually stand a chance of being granted one with their expert help and enduring patience.
 If you’re thinking of booking a trip to Russia with Euroventure, ask your trip planner about Real Russia and they can point you in the right direction.

-When arriving in Russia, make sure that you remind the hostel/hotel/host family that your passport needs to be registered.
+When arriving in Russia, make sure that you remind the hostel/hotel/host family that your passport needs to be registered – this is important to validate your visa!

 Always cooperate with train guards